 Modernization plans include expanding titanium tetrachloride production, reducing the cost of products, and improving quality.
 In addition, ZTMC’s program anticipates certifying all such improvements.

 ZTMC employs 3,5K people.

 Inter Media Group (Kyiv, Ukraine) is the largest media group on the Ukrainian TV market.
 Inter Media Group was founded in 2005 and includes the Inter, Inter+, NTN, K1, Mega, Enter Film, K2, Pixel, and ZOOM TV channels and other media assets.

 IMG Limited shareholders are companies owned by Dmitry Firtash and Serhiy Liovochkin.
 Its majority shareholder is Dmitry Firtash’s GDF Media Ltd. 100% of IMG stock is under the management of GDF Media Ltd.

-Group DF’s real estate division is represented by a few assets, including Parus Business Centre and Arena City, a shopping and entertainment mall, both located in Kyiv.
+Group DF’s real estate division is represented by a few assets, including Arena City, a shopping and entertainment mall, located in Kyiv.

 Arena City, a shopping and entertainment mall, was built in 2006.
 It offers both commercial and office space, with total leasable area of about 10K square metres.

 Group DF plans to consolidate and expand its real estate assets.